Ragnarok the Animation: Main party

 Like Yufa is childhood friends with Roan, Iruga is childhood friends with Keough and is an assassin.
 After witnessing his friend "die" in Glast Heim, Iruga decided to protect both Yufa and Roan in Keough's memory.
 Later on in his travels, he meets an amateur female hunter by the name of Judia.
 After saving her from a couple of bandits, they become companions (or rather she just follows him).
 When Iruga finds out Keough is alive and now working for evil, he fights his former friend in an effort to bring the real Keough back.
 During one confrontation, he becomes gravely injured, and is forced to battle Keough in a weakened state numerous times.
-In the final battle in Glast Heim, Iruga and Keough fatally struck each other at the same time.
-However, Iruga managed to stab Keough's wound, freeing his friend's heart from the evil the Dark Lord placed in it.
-Unfortunately, within the process, Keough dies with Iruga.
+In the final battle in Glast Heim, Iruga and Keough fatally struck each other at the same time, but Iruga managed to stab Keough's wound, freeing his friend's heart from the evil the Dark Lord placed in it.
+Within the process, Keough dies with Iruga.